Threat of Paris-style attack bursts Germans' security bubble

 The present government does not share Schmidt’s impulses.

-Forged by the post-war experiences of economic growth, peace and reunification, the words and demeanor of today’s cabinet members reflect Germans’ aversion to fighting fire with fire.
+Forged by the post-war experiences of economic growth, peace and reunification, the words and demeanour of today’s cabinet members reflect Germans’ aversion to fighting fire with fire.

 While French President Francois Hollande vowed on Monday that “France is at war”, German Vice Chancellor Sigmar Gabriel said a day later that speaking about a war against Islamic State only helps the group behind the bloody attacks in Paris.